glasskube/glasskube/website/docs/03_components/02_package-operator.md

 The Package controller manages the `Package` resources of the cluster.

 Whenever a `Package` has been created, changed or deleted these changes will be picked up and applied by the Package controller.
+The Package controller also makes sure that dependencies of a `Package` are met without conflicting installations, by applying the logic described [here](#dependency-management).

 ## PackageInfo Controller